SUNDAY SERVICES - FAQ

 They will probably be in good company!
 However, if at any stage you feel uncomfortable with the level of noise, then there is a separate room with a video link of the service which you are free to use.
 The steward on the door can direct you to this room if necessary.

 Are there any facilities for mothers with babies?

 There are baby changing facilities, as well as a private lockable room if required.
 A key can be obtained from the steward on the door.

 Is there access to the chapel for the disabled?

 There are steps leading up to the chapel, and due to a preservation order these cannot be altered.
-However there is a stair lift available, and there are always people around who are happy to help.
+However there is a stair lift available, and there are always people available who are happy to help.

 Do you have any facilities within the chapel for the disabled?

 We have a hearing aid loop system in place to aid those who are hard of hearing, and hymn books in large print are available if requested.
 There are also disabled toilet facilities.